dmbarbour/glas/docs/GlasApps.md

 ### Procedural Embedding of Transaction Machines

 It is feasible to compile a top-level transactional loop, such as a Glas program of form `loop:(until:Halt, do:cond:try:Step)`, to run as a transaction machine within a procedural context.
 The data stack can be compiled into a set of transaction variables.
-Static analysis and runtime instrumentation supporting fine-grained read-write conflict detection.
+Static analysis and runtime instrumentation can support fine-grained read-write conflict detection.
+It is feasible to recognize *channels* as a patterned use of list variables.

-The embedding loses implicit live coding, but we still benefit from convenient process control, incremental computing, task-based concurrency, reactive dataflow, etc..
+The embedding loses implicit live coding, but we still benefit from convenient process control, incremental computing, task-based concurrency, reactive dataflow, potential distribution, etc..
 Use of loops to express waits is more composable and extensible than explicit wait effects.
 I intend to use this procedural embedding in context of [Glas command line interface](GlasCLI.md).

 ### Transaction Machine Embedding of Procedural